astrobytes-edu/astr596-modeling-universe/01-course-info/03-astr596-ai-policy.md

 ## **Bottom Line**

-AI amplifies capability—it doesn't replace understanding.
+AI amplifies capability — it doesn't replace understanding.
 Master fundamentals AND strategic AI usage to thrive.
 The struggle is where learning happens; AI should enhance your learning and skill development journey, not bypass it.

 **Questions?** Come to Hacking Hours or ask in class.
 Open communication helps everyone!